-- (B) intends to contest the value of the personal property located within the multi-tenant residential property. - (b) (i) For an appeal involving qualified real property: - (A) the county board of equalization shall presume that the fair market value of the qualified real property is equal to the inflation adjusted value; and - (B) except as provided in Subsection (4)(b)(ii), the taxpayer may provide the information described in Subsection (4)(a). - (ii) If the taxpayer seeks to prove that the fair market value of the qualified real property is below the inflation adjusted value, the taxpayer shall provide the information described in Subsection (4)(a). - (5) In reviewing evidence submitted to a county board of equalization by or on behalf of an owner or a county assessor, the county board of equalization shall consider and weigh: - (a) the accuracy, reliability, and comparability of the evidence presented by the owner or the county assessor; - (b) if submitted, the sales price of relevant property that was under contract for sale as of the lien date but sold after the lien date; - (c) if submitted, the sales offering price of property that was offered for sale as of the lien date but did not sell, including considering and weighing the amount of time for which, and manner in which, the property was offered for sale; and - (d) if submitted, other evidence that is relevant to determining the fair market value of the property. - (6) (a) {At}Except as provided in Subsection (6)(c), at least 5 days before the day on which the county board of equalization holds a public hearing on an appeal: - (i) the county assessor shall provide the taxpayer any evidence the county assessor relies upon in support of the county assessor's valuation; and - (ii) the taxpayer shall provide to the county assessor any evidence not previously provided to the county assessor that the taxpayer relies upon in support of the taxpayer's appeal. - (b) If at the public hearing, the taxpayer presents evidence not previously provided to the county assessor, the county board of equalization shall allow the county assessor to respond to the evidence in writing within 10 days after the day on which the public hearing occurs. - (c) (i) A county board of equalization may adopt rules governing the disclosures described in Subsection (6)(a), if the rules provide the same or greater protection to the taxpayer and the county assessor.
+- (B) intends to contest the value of the personal property located within the multi-tenant residential property. - (b) (i) For an appeal involving qualified real property: - (A) the county board of equalization shall presume that the fair market value of the qualified real property is equal to the inflation adjusted value; and - (B) except as provided in Subsection (4)(b)(ii), the taxpayer may provide the information described in Subsection (4)(a). - (ii) If the taxpayer seeks to prove that the fair market value of the qualified real property is below the inflation adjusted value, the taxpayer shall provide the information described in Subsection (4)(a). - (5) In reviewing evidence submitted to a county board of equalization by or on behalf of an owner or a county assessor, the county board of equalization shall consider and weigh: - (a) the accuracy, reliability, and comparability of the evidence presented by the owner or the county assessor; - (b) if submitted, the sales price of relevant property that was under contract for sale as of the lien date but sold after the lien date; - (c) if submitted, the sales offering price of property that was offered for sale as of the lien date but did not sell, including considering and weighing the amount of time for which, and manner in which, the property was offered for sale; and - (d) if submitted, other evidence that is relevant to determining the fair market value of the property. - (6) (a) { Except as provided in}(i) Subject to Subsection (6)({c}a)(ii), at least {5} five days before the day on which the county board of equalization holds a public hearing on an appeal {: - (i) }, the county assessor shall provide the taxpayer any evidence the county assessor relies upon in support of the county assessor's valuation {; and - (ii) the taxpayer shall provide to the county assessor any evidence not previously provided to the}. - (ii) A county board of equalization may adopt a rule that requires a county assessor equalization holds a public hearing on an appeal.